 Randy Sypolt, City resident, spoke about the road racing that is taking place in his neighborhood and stated the car involved in one of three recent accidents due to this racing, came through his backyard.
 He asked for the City's assistance to stop the racing.

-the Ci ity's assistance to stop the racing.

 VIII.
 EXECUTIVE SESSION/ADJOURNMENT

-There Session being no further business, Deputy Mayor Morris adjourned the meeting at 6:14 p.m.
-No Executive on was held.
+There being no further business, Deputy Mayor Morris adjourned the meeting at 6:14 p.m.
+No Executive Session was held.

-Lynda a L. Bushong, City Clerk
+Lynda L. Bushong, City Clerk

-APPR ROVED:

-Doug las J. Nicholls, Mayor